music dictionary : As - As

 Assiette plate(French f.) dinner-plate

-assigner(French) assign, fix (a limit)
+assigner(French) to assign, to fix (a limit)

 assignieren(German) to date to